sento documentation

 [macro] WHEN-STATE (STATE &KEY (TEST '#'

-) TIMEOUT-S) &BODY BODYwhen-state
+EQ) TIMEOUT-S) &BODY BODYwhen-stateMacroThe

 Description

-s, allowing for flexible condition evaluation with customizable predicate functions.
-It also manages execution timeouts for actions specified within nestedon-event
+when-stateenables dynamic state-based programming withinFSMs, allowing for flexible condition evaluation with customizable predicate functions.
+It also manages execution timeouts for actions specified within nestedon-eventcalls.
+The:timeout-sparameter, when used with the:state-timeouttag, ensures operations are constrained to a specified period.Usage Example

-(when-state ('active :test #'eq :timeout-s 10) (on-event ('start) :state-timeout (start-activity)) (on-event ('stop) (stop-activity)))
+(when-state ('active :test #'eq :timeout-s 10) (on-event ('start) :state-timeout (start-activity)) (on-event ('stop) (stop-activity)))In this example: -

 Adjust the

-is properly enclosed in parentheses, reflecting its syntax.
+on-eventis properly enclosed in parentheses, reflecting its syntax.

 Use the appropriate predicate function to match the

-argument's format, ensuring meaningful and effectiveFSM
+stateargument's format, ensuring meaningful and effectiveFSMoperations.

 [macro] ON-EVENT (EVENT &KEY (TEST '#'

-macro to enable conditional execution based on state and optional timeout constraints.Parameters
+on-eventmacro defines actions to be executed when specific events occur within anFSM(Finite State Machine).
+It is often used within thewhen-statemacro to enable conditional execution based on state and optional timeout constraints.Parameters

-: The event name or identifier to be monitored.
-This argument specifies which event should trigger the execution of the provided body.:state-timeout
+event: The event name or identifier to be monitored.
+This argument specifies which event should trigger the execution of the provided body.:state-timeout: A tag indicating that the execution of this event's actions is subject to the:timeout-sspecified in a surroundingwhen-statemacro.body: One or more expressions representing the actions to be executed when the specified event occurs.

 Description